syedhamdan45/portfolio/README.md

 **LinkedIn**: https://www.linkedin.com/in/syedhamdan45/

-I am currently a Master of Engineering student at the University of Toronto pursuing the degree in Mechanical & Industrial Engineering with the emphasis in Data Analytics.
-I am seeking full-time work opportunity after I graduate in September 2020.

 ## Relevant Academic Courses:
 - Foundations of Machine Learning and Data Analytics
 - Introduction to Data Science and Analytics